DSPEngineer/Self-leveling_Platform_Control_System/README.md

   - remove device, see data from Teensy is unchanged
   - replace unit, all is working

-## 04/25/2025
+## 04/09/2025
-- Weekend goals:
+- Consulted with Dr. Berger on I2C debug techniques
-  - Learn Euler angles
+- Suggestions
-  - Learn more about digital LPF
-  - apply this to accelerometer and gyro readings
-- Update code and initiate github
+  - Ckeck connections (SCA, SCD, etc)
+  - Look at signals with logic probe AND oscilloscope
+  - Use terminating resistors (need to lookup sizing)
+  - try for device ID (whoami) message

-## 04/30/2025
+## 04/01/2025
--
+- Breadbaord Teents 4.1 + MPU6050
+- Not working, cannot get I2C across the bus